AleksandrGontcharov/ag-tech-mentorship/docs/foundational-program/0-computer-setup/computer-setup.md

 ### Configure your PowerShell profile

 This will open the **PowerShell** profile, if it prompts you to create the file if it doesn't exist, say yes.
-The powershell profile is a script executed everytime you start PowerShell.
+The PowerShell profile is a script executed every time you start PowerShell.

 ```powershell
 notepad $PROFILE